taocpp/json/doc/Events-Interface.md

 ## Included Consumers

-Consumers are structs or classes that implement (a complete subset of) the Events interface functions.
+Events Consumers are structs or classes that implement (a complete subset of) the Events Interface.
-Consumers are usually instantiated and then passed to an Events producer function as argument.
+Consumers are usually instantiated and then passed to an Events Producer function as argument.

 **The common namespace prefix `tao::json::` is omitted.**